enarjord/passivbot/README.md

 2021-02-17 v1.2.1
 - backtester will cache exchange fetched settings after first run
 - backtester will prevent using leverage higher than max leverage, in case max leverage set in ranges.json was too high

+2021-02-17 v1.3.0
+- added indicator_settings["tick_ema"]["spread"] to live bot and backtester
+    - optional setting -- ema_spread defaults to 0.0 if not present in config file

 ------------------------------------------------------------------